JeffCarpenter/gitea-feed-workaround/README.md

 Gitea Feed Workaround Script
 ============================

-A relatively simple workaround that generates RSS feeds for commits, releases, and issues on Gitea.
+A relatively simple workaround for generating RSS feeds that represent changes to commits, releases, and issues on Gitea.

-####FEATURES
+#### FEATURES

 - Generates feeds for commits, releases, and issues
 - Restricts feeds based on the repository visibility